albanie/collaborative-experts/README.md

 ### CVPR 2020: Pentathlon challenge

 We are hosting a video retrieval challenge as part of the [Video Pentathlon Workshop](https://www.robots.ox.ac.uk/~vgg/challenges/video-pentathlon/index.html).
-Details relating to the challenge can be found [here](misc/challenge.md).
+Find out how to participate [here](misc/challenge.md)!

 ### Pretrained video embeddings